Michal-Atlas/DawnStorm/System/index.md

 **Stumbled** - creatures go at the end of initiative (in the order they were stumbled)

+**Short of Breath** - While you are short of breath, you can't use any *Maneuvers* with your actions that use the *Body* skill and no *Advanced Maneuvers* with actions using the *Soul* skill.
+If you fail an action you become *Exhausted* for the rest of the duration + *1 Round* or just *1 Round* if the *Out of Breath*'s duration is longer than a minute or 1 minute if over 1 hour.

+**Exhausted** - You suffer a -2 on all rolls per level of Exhaustion as well as all the hindrances given by *Short of Breath*.

 #### Out of Turn Actions

 ## Building Enemies